 Again, you can sleep soundly knowing that you are protected.

 Pro tip: If you are thinking about signing up for Webull, do it now.
-For a limited time only, the are giving away free stocks for signing up. (up to $1000).
+For a limited time only, Webull is giving away a free stock for signing up. (up to $300).

 How Can Robinhood and Webull Offer Free Trades?